flutter/website/src/docs/cookbook/design/fonts.md

 ---
-title: Using custom fonts
+title: Use a custom font
-short-title: Custom fonts
 description: How to use custom fonts.
 prev:
-  title: Using Themes to share colors and font styles
+  title: Use themes to share colors and font styles
   path: /docs/cookbook/design/themes
 next:
-  title: Working with tabs
+  title: Work with tabs
   path: /docs/cookbook/design/tabs
 ---

-While Android and iOS offer high quality system fonts, one of the most common requests from designers is for custom fonts.
+Although Android and iOS offer high quality system fonts, one of the most common requests from designers is for custom fonts.
 For example, you might have a custom-built font from a designer, or perhaps you downloaded a font from
 [Google Fonts](https://fonts.google.com).

-Flutter works out of the box with custom fonts.
-You can apply fonts across an entire app or to individual widgets.
+Flutter works with custom fonts and you can apply a custom font across an entire app or to individual widgets.

-## Directions
+This recipe creates an app that uses custom fonts with the following steps:

-  1. Import the font files
+  1. Import the font files.
-  2. Declare the font in the `pubspec.yaml` file
+  2. Declare the font in the pubspec.
-  3. Set a font as the default
+  3. Set a font as the default.
-  4. Use a font in a specific widget
+  4. Use a font in a specific widget.

 ## 1. Import the font files